saararautiainen/pokemon-game/README.md

 4. **Run the Game**:
    - With the game code open in Processing, click the "Run" button (or press `Ctrl + R` / `Cmd + R`) to compile and run the game.

-5. **Enjoy Playing!**: Once the game window opens, follow the on-screen instructions to play [Game Name].
+5. **Enjoy Playing!**: Once the game window opens, follow the on-screen instructions to play.

 ## Requirements